pedrogglima/chute-do-brasileirao/README.md

 ![Overview architecture](./images/overview_architecture.jpg "Overview architecture")

 As you can see on the image, we have two serves.
 On server A we build a monolith Ruby on Rails app where users can have access to html pages and the API.
-Still on server A, I'm using two databases: a RDS (Postgres DB) for saving the scrap data, and a no-sql, in-memory database (Redis DB) for caching the queries.
+Still on server A, I'm using two databases: a RDMS (Postgres) for saving the scrap data, and a no-sql, in-memory database (Redis) for caching the queries.
 I'm also using a background processing (Sidekiq) for two reason: first, for scheduling the scraping process and update the database with it; Second, for each new Team saved on the database I need to download and resize the team's image flag and, later, save them on the project's storage (Amazon S3).

 The server B is used only to scrap the CBF official page for data from time to time.
 I'm not using any database for server B, hence, after scraping and formatting the data, server B must publishes it to the Message broker queue (RabbitMQ).
 Server A, listening on the same queue, acknowledges and consumes the data, attempting to save the data on the relational database.